 Studies show that eating vitamin E every day can increase hair growth by 34%.
-Sunflower seeds, avocado, spinach, peanuts, almonds, and Swiss chard are chock full of the micronutrient,
+Sunflower seeds, avocado, spinach, peanuts, almonds, and Swiss chard are chock full of the micronutrient.

+A healthy diet to grow hair you’ve only seen in magazines requires protein.
+Simple as that.
 Protein in your diet helps the body to produce keratin, which stops hair from snapping and breaking.
 According to the USDA, women under 30-years-old should have 5 1/2 ounces per day.
 Where to find it?
 Look no further than meat, fish, eggs, nuts, seeds, beans, and lentils.
 Strong strands, coming your way.

 Granted, Popeye the sailor was virtually bald – but he was still on to a winner eating all that strength-inducing spinach.
-Iron, which is abundant in the salad leaf, is important in the diet for many reasons, one of which is to prevent hair loss.
+Iron, which is abundant in the salad leaf, is important in a healthy hair diet for many reasons, one of which is to prevent hair loss.
 If spinach isn’t your jam, you’ll also find iron in other green leafy vegetables, nuts, seeds, whole grains, meat, and beans.